smlsvnssn/ouml/README.md

 The chain proxy defines a few special cases, that looks and behaves like methods:

-#### .f( function ) → Proxy

-`f` allows arbitrary functions to be passed into the call chain.
-The function receives the current value as argument.

 #### .return() → value

 Executes call stack, and returns computed value.